See What’s Next on Our Roadshow – View the Full Calendar

 Challenge 2: Publicising the Early Leavers pension rectification exercise

 The MoD has acknowledged that this requirement has not been met since the legislation came into force.
 It estimates that around 60,000 former service personnel may be affected, at a cost of approximately £40 million.
-The Department is now revising its processes and has launched a rectification exercise to identify and engage those who may be entitled.
+The Department is now revising its processes and will launch a rectification exercise to identify and engage those who may be entitled.

 Challenge 3: Preventing a return of pre-Budget pension tax speculation